mhdzy/SSLboard/README.md

 Then, you will need to run the server.
 Our code automatically runs it on port 8080, and this can be changed internally within the server.go file.
 You should have a go executable called `server` in your current directory.
 To execute this file, type: `./server`

-Second, you will want to open a new Terminal window (or whatever shell you use) and cd into the /SSLboard/client/ module, and repeat the same build instruction. the '.' operator means that it will compile all .go files in the current directory.
+Second, you will want to open a new Terminal window (or whatever shell you use) and cd into the /SSLboard/client/ module, and repeat the same build instruction.
+The '.' operator means that it will compile all .go files in the current directory.
 Just to re-iterate, you must type: `go build .`

 Once this command finishes, you should have a go executable called `client` in your current directory.
 To execute this file, type: `./client server_IPaddress:8080`